mjsipes/layers4/README.md

 ### Intermission: Where the Project Stands

 At this point, the project is at a checkpoint.
 I haven’t yet implemented Experiment 3 or the ideas that follow.
-Instead, I’m pausing to explore a bigger question: how much should I invest in AI vs UI right now?
+Instead, I’m pausing to return back to school, but here is my key insight so far:

-So far, I’ve spent around 80% of my time on the UI.
-It’s tempting to keep polishing and expanding it, but I realize the AI layer still needs more depth—things like refining the system prompt, experimenting with how tool calling shapes user interactions, and strengthening the model’s ability to reason over logs and layers.
+I’ve spent around 80% of my time on the traditional UI.
+When adding weather into my app, I created a get_weather function that took in date and location, and outputted weather information.
+Adding this functionality to the AI UI was a simple as adding that function to the list of tool calls for the model.
+On the other hand I spent week iterating on the weather card and finding its place in the UI.

-This is where I am today: focusing on the AI foundations so the project doesn’t stall out on UI polish alone.
-Once the AI side feels stronger, I’ll return to the UI with fresh energy and continue into Experiments 3 and beyond.
+This contrast highlighted just how rigid traditional UIs can be compared to the flexibility of AI interfaces—a glimpse, perhaps, into where the future of interaction is headed.

 ### Experiment 3: AI‑Powered Multiselect